ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 - Mark ❌ if not satisfied or unclear
 - Give a 1-sentence rationale

+If the story passes all INVEST checks, you may skip Step 4.

 ---

 ### STEP 4: Refactor if Needed